K-nonizing

 \textbf{\textit{Uncanonizing and mimetic models.---}} We have so far focused on the process of \textit{canonizing}, but of course, one may instead tackle the inverse problem: given a canonical TDiff theory \eqref{eq: multidimensional TDiff}, determining the equivalent non-canonical Diff description \eqref{eq: multidimensional Diff}.
 The equivalence requirements are again given by \eqref{subeq: equivalence 1 multidimensional} and \eqref{subeq: equivalence 2 multidimensional}, subject to the TDiff constraint \eqref{eq: constraint multidimensional}.
 Again, the most critical step in the procedure involves using the constraint, which can generally be written as $\mathcal F(Y,\boldsymbol{\L})=0$ for some function $\mathcal F$, to solve for $Y = Y(\boldsymbol{\L})$.
 If this can be done, one then simply substitutes in \eqref{subeq: equivalence 1 multidimensional} to find the sought-for $\K(\boldsymbol{\L})$, while \eqref{subeq: equivalence 2 multidimensional} acts as a consistency check.
 A necessary condition for this procedure to be well-defined is $\partial_Y \mathcal{F} \neq 0$, so that the constraint truly sets a relation between $Y$ and $\boldsymbol{\L}$ and not just among the Lagrangians.
 Hence, a TDiff model may only be recast as a non-canonical Diff theory of the form \eqref{eq: multidimensional Diff} by virtue of their on-shell equivalence if this condition is met.

 The degenerate case $\partial_Y \mathcal{F} = 0$ also leads to interesting models.
 The degeneracy of the constraint reads $\sum_i H_i'' \L_i = 0$, which under the assumption of independent Lagrangians implies that all coupling functions are linear, $H_i(Y) = a_i + b_i Y$.
 As a result, the TDiff constraint becomes a relation among Lagrangians $\sum_ib_i\L_i=\lambda_0$.
 This condition, in fact, generalizes the framework of mimetic models like those studied for scalar \cite{Lim:2010yk,Chamseddine:2013kea,Golovnev:2013jxa,Sebastiani:2016ras}, vector \cite{Barvinsky:2013mea,Chaichian:2014qba}, $p$-form \cite{Gorji:2018okn} or non-Abelian gauge fields \cite{Gorji:2019ttx}.
 As an example of degenerate TDiff models, it was recently shown in \cite{deCruzPerez:2025ytd} that a unified description of the $\Lambda$CDM dark sector can be achieved with a single TDiff scalar field precisely by using a linear coupling function $H(Y)$.
+This concrete application illustrates the fact that one can construct new classes of (phenomenologically viable) general mimetic theories starting from the degeneracy condition in the TDiff framework.

 \textbf{\textit{Discussion.---}} In this Letter we have presented a canonizing procedure that transforms Diff invariant field theories with non-canonical kinetic terms into canonical TDiff theories with a deformed volume element.
 We have seen that the procedure is unambiguous for the single-Lagrangian case.
 However, a multi-Lagrangian non-canonical theory admits different canonizations.
 Future work on this front could explore the classification of TDiff theories into equivalence classes according to their dynamical behavior.
 On the other hand, the uncanonizing procedure is unambiguous for both the single- and multi-Lagrangian cases.
 That is, given a set of TDiff coupling functions $H_i$, we either recover a non-canonical theory $\K(\boldsymbol{\L})$ if the constraint is non-degenerate, or a generalized mimetic theory if it is.
+This, in turn, points to the fact that it is possible to treat non-canonical and mimetic theories under a common framework, namely, the TDiff one.